 In October 2005, the FCA authorized AgFirst and the Associations to make investments in Rural America Bonds under a three-year pilot period.
 Rural America Bonds may include debt obligations issued by public and private enterprises, corporations, cooperatives, other financing institutions, or rural lenders where the proceeds would be used to support agriculture, agribusiness, rural housing, or economic development, infrastructure, or community development and revitalization projects in rural areas.
 Examples include investments that fund value-added food and fiber processors and marketers, agribusinesses, commercial enterprises that create and maintain employment opportunities in rural areas, community services, such as schools, hospitals, and government facilities, and other activities that sustain or revitalize rural communities and their economies.
 The objective of this pilot program was to help meet the growing and diverse financing needs of agricultural enterprises, agribusinesses, and rural communities by providing a flexible flow of money to rural areas through bond financing.
 These bonds are classified as Loans or Investments on the Consolidated Balance Sheets depending on the nature of the investment.
-As of December 31, 2015, the Association had \$7,697 in Rural America Bonds of which \$331 of these instruments were classified as Loans on the Consolidated Balance Sheets and the other \$7,366 were classified as Investment Securities.
+As of December 31, 2016, the Association had \$4,444 in Rural America Bonds of which \$235 of these instruments were classified as Loans on the Consolidated Balance Sheets and the other \$4,209 were classified as Investment Securities.
+As of December 31, 2015, the Association had \$7,697 in Rural America Bonds of which \$331 of these instruments were classified as Loans and the other \$7,366 were classified as Investment Securities.
 As of December 31, 2014, the Association had \$5,026 in Rural America Bonds of which \$379 of these instruments were classified as Loans and the other \$4,647 were classified as Investment Securities.
-As of December 31, 2013, the Association had \$7,647 in Rural America Bonds of which \$427 of these instruments were classified as Loans and the other \$7,220 were classified as Investment Securities.

 On October 22, 2004, Congress enacted the "Fair and Equitable Tobacco Reform Act of 2004" (Tobacco Act) as part of the "American Jobs Creation Act of 2004."
 The Tobacco Act repealed the Federal tobacco price support and quota programs, provided for payments to tobacco "quota owners" and producers for the elimination of the quota and included an assessment mechanism for tobacco manufacturers and importers to pay for the buyout.
 Tobacco quota holders and producers received equal annual payments through 2014 under a contract with the Secretary of Agriculture.
 The Tobacco Act also included a provision that allowed the quota holders and producers to assign to a "financial institution" the right to receive the contract payments (Successor-in-Interest Contracts (SIIC)) so that they may obtain a lump sum or other payment.
 On April 4, 2005, the United States Department of Agriculture (USDA) issued a Final Rule implementing the "Tobacco Transition Payment Program" (Tobacco Buyout).
-At December 31, 2015, 2014, and 2013 the Association had \$0, \$0, and \$5,522, respectively, in SIIC outstanding.
-These instruments are classified as Other Investments on the Consolidated Balance Sheets.
+At December 31, 2016, 2015, and 2014 the Association had \$0 in SIIC outstanding.
 The final payment under this program was received in January 2014.